dotnet/docs/docs/languages/csharp/expression-trees-execution.md

 know the return type and the argument list if you want to use the delegate object in a strongly typed manner.
 The `LambdaExpression.Compile()` method returns the `Delegate` type.
-You will have to cast it to the correct delegate type to have any compile time tools check the argument list of return type.
+You will have to cast it to the correct delegate type to have any compile-time tools check the argument list of return type.

 ## Execution and Lifetimes